Atholos/Musicproject/README.md

 This Project is currently running and can be accessed from [10.114.32.39/app/](http://10.114.32.39/app/).
 **NOTE**: App can be only accessed from Metropolia UACs intranet!
 You'll either have to be on site or use a vpn to connect to vpn.metropolia.fi.
 For this you need student/teacher credentials!

+**Built With**

+This app has been built using a Centos 7 server, Webstorm and phpmyadmin.
+Languages used were SQL, HTML, CSS, JavaScript.

 **How to Deploy.**